Ernyoke/fractal-erosion/README.md

 In oder to build we should install build dependencies above.
 The project expects that we have a C++2a compiler.

-### Build for Ubuntu 18.04 and above (tested with gcc 9.2.1)
+### Build for Ubuntu - tested with gcc (Ubuntu 12.3.0-1ubuntu1~23.04) 12.3.0

+### Prerequisites

+- CMake 3.25 or newer
+- gcc

 ```
-mkdir build
-cd build
-cmake ..
-make
+sudo apt-get install xorg-dev libglu1-mesa-dev
+./configure
+./build
 ```

+The output of cmake will be stored in the `build` folder.
+The executable binaries will be stored in the `bin` folder.

 ## MacOS